PostHog/posthog.com/contents/blog/collaborating-on-posthog.md

 Almost every team uses some sort of Instant Messaging tool (think Slack, Discord, Teams, ...) and in particular, it's a place for discussions.
 We believe that adding more context when you share a link to a PostHog insight or dashboard will speed up discussions (e.g. a screenshot of the graph, general details, recent changes, ...).
 We're starting with Slack to test drive this concept, but if successful, expanding to other tools will make sense.

 ### Email subscriptions to dashboards and insights
-As we analyzed dashboard usage in PostHog (and from conversations with users too), we discovered it's quite common for teams to have 1-2 dashboards that represent critical metrics for their product and their company.
-These metrics, such as number of sales for an e-commerce company or retention for a pre-Product-Market-Fit startup, are so important that keeping an eye on them continuously is vital.
-A very user friendly way of doing this is integrating with current workflows, and almost everyone uses email.
-So you'll be able to start your Mondays (or any other day) with a digest of how your product and company are doing.
+As we analyzed dashboard usage in PostHog, we discovered it's quite common for teams to have 1-2 dashboards that represent their critical metrics, such as number of sales for an e-commerce company or retention for a pre-Product-Market-Fit startup.

+A very user-friendly way of keeping users updated on these metrics is by integrating with their current workflows, such as email.
+Soon you'll be able to start your Mondays (or any other day) with a digest of how your product and company are doing.

 ### Embeddable graph images